 Irreversible changes to supply chains

 Customer purchasing habits are changing in many ways, and these changes are the driving force in supply chains, according to Jake Rheude of Red Stag Fulfillment.
-Now is the time to explore new partners and take a look at your supply chain from end to beginning.
+Now is the time to explore new partners and prepare to handle the global supply chain crisis.

 Diversification awaits 3PL warehouses